Annual reclamation reports

 Geospatial files are required to be submitted with all Annual Reclamation Reports for each mine.
 Geospatial file and data standards streamline submission requirements.

 The following tables must also be completed, if applicable for the site (Cover Letter Summary Table and Table 1 are minimum requirements), and submitted with your annual reclamation report:

 - Cover Letter Summary (WORD, 14.3KB)

 If the detailed cost estimates are expected to be filed as a separate confidential report, please clearly specify in the report cover letter.
-The total reclamation liability estimated for the site should still be provided in the Cover Letter Summary Table.
+The total reclamation liability estimated for the site should still be provided in the cover letter summary table (Word, 14.3KB).